L-G-B-Team/nlp-project/README.md

 * Explore data in search of indicators (words/ word combinations) of main programming language
     * Answer the following initial questions
         * Does the name of the programming language appearing in the README indicate the main programming language?
-        * Does the frequency of a certain word indicate the main programming language?
+        * Does the frequency of a certain word within a README indicate the main programming language?
         * Does the length of the README indicate the main programming language?
-        * Does the repo title indicate the main programming language?
+        * Does a certain word appearing in the repo title indicate the main programming language?

 * Develop a model to predict the main programming language of a repository
     * Use indicators identified through exploration to build different predictive models